-USDA’s Farm Service Agency is accepting QLA applications from January 6 through March 5, 2021.
+USDA’s Farm Service Agency accepted QLA applications January 6 through April 9, 2021.

 USDA announced on January 5, 2021 that the Quality Loss Adjustment Program will assist producers whose eligible crops suffered quality losses due to qualifying drought, excessive moisture, flooding, hurricanes, snowstorms, tornadoes, typhoons, volcanic activity, or wildfires occurring in calendar years 2018 and/or 2019.
 QLA joins a suite of USDA programs offering disaster assistance for America’s farmers.

 To be eligible for the program, a crop must have:

 - suffered a quality loss due to a qualifying disaster event and

 - had a five-percent-or-greater quality discount due to the qualifying disaster event.

 Eligible crops may have been sold, fed on-farm to livestock, or may be in storage at the time of application.

 Crops that were destroyed before harvest are not eligible for QLA.